-Cades Cove contains multitudes.
-It is possible to ride the loop road, soak in the sights, get out and explore the cabins, the barns, the churches and graveyards and still not see everything Cades Cove has to offer.
+It is possible to ride the Loop Road, soak in the sights, get out and explore the cabins, the barns, the churches and graveyards and still not see everything Cades Cove has to offer.

-Here are some of the Cove’s hidden (or under-appreciated) secrets and gems:
+Here are some of the best Cove’s hidden (or under-appreciated) secrets and gems:

 The son of the late Kermit and Lois Caughron, Rex was raised in the Cove and maintained a lease there into the 90s.
 His daddy was born in the Cove in 1910 and was raised up in the days before the park.

 Rex’s daughters, a couple of whom I knew in high school and college, were the last generation of the family to be raised in the Cove.

 There are few people in this world who know that area better than Rex.
 One of the things I asked him was for his favorite view in the Cove.
 He told me about Mollie’s Butt.